-This is the fourth in a series of emails & blog posts covering important topics about sending your child to camp.
-If you missed the previous emails or posts on Transportation, Health & Safety, or Camper Care & Campus Life, click here to view them online.
+This is the fifth in a series of emails & blog posts covering important topics about sending your child to camp.
+The other topics are listed below.

 We want to make packing for camp as easy as possible, which is why we’ve created a thorough packing list with sections for each Core Sport.
 Click here to download a PDF of the packing list.

 The following information is meant to serve as a guide to help answer any questions about what your child should bring to camp.
 We encourage you to use your best judgment about your child’s needs in helping him or her to pack thoroughly, yet efficiently.

 It is critical that you write your child’s name on all clothing and linens.
 Camp is not responsible for lost or damaged items.

 For easy labeling, check out Label Daddy and use code “MACCABI”

 Even though we provide laundry during the session, we still encourage campers to pack clothes for a minimum of 14 days.
 If your child is coming for Rookie Camp (5-6 days), adjust accordingly but note that laundry is not done during their time at camp.
 Given the active sports schedule, campers tend to need more than 1 shirt, socks, etc. for each day.